Canon 60D vs Fujifilm X-A1

-The Canon EOS 60D and the Fujifilm X-A1 are two digital cameras that were announced, respectively, in August 2010 and September 2013.
+The Canon EOS 60D and the Fujifilm X-A1 are two digital cameras that were officially introduced, respectively, in August 2010 and September 2013.
 The 60D is a DSLR, while the X-A1 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.

-An illustration of the physical size and weight of the Canon 60D and the Fujifilm X-A1 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 60D and the Fujifilm X-A1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 60D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A1 is considerably smaller (49 percent) than the Canon 60D.
 Moreover, the X-A1 is substantially lighter (56 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the X-A1 does not feature any corresponding weather-sealing.